Oijanak/Greentick-Assessment/README.md

-### Prerequisites
+## Prerequisites

-- Java Development Kit (JDK) installed (version 11 or higher).
+- Java Development Kit (JDK) installed (version 11 or higher) and Set up JAVA_HOME environment variable
-- An existing log file that you want to monitor in the file path of System Monitor.

 ## Clone the Repository and navigate to project directory